ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-1-array-basics.rst

   - **Languages:** Chinese, Arabic, French, German, Hindi, Japanese, Swahili, Spanish, English, English
   - **Filenames for map images:** China.jpg, Egypt.jpg, France.jpg, Germany.jpg, India.jpg, Japan.jpg, Kenya.jpg, Mexico.jpg, UK.jpg, US.jpg

 2. You are encouraged to add additional country, capital, and language names that match in position in the parallel arrays to represent your family origins.
-Although we do not have image files for each country in the CSAwesome map images collection, we do have the regional map images called south-america.png, central-america.png, americas.png, asia-pacific.png, europe.png, africa.png, and middle-east.png which you can use.
+Although we do not have image files for each country in the CSAwesome map images collection, we do have the regional map images called south-america.png, central-america.png, north-america.png, asia-pacific.png, europe.png, africa.png, and middle-east.png which you can use.
+Note that these are png files and not jpg.
 If you create more maps for your project, you can have your teacher share it in the teaching-csawesome google group to contribute to this map image collection.

 3. Choose a random number using Math.random() and the **length** of one of the arrays and save it in a variable called index.